 Taking a Defensive Driving Course

 Nobody wants to sit in a classroom for five hours learning about how to be a better driver – especially if they have a clean record.
 However, completing a defensive driving course is easier than ever now that many states offer the class entirely online.
 I took this one about 6 months ago.
-The course does cost about $25, but you are guaranteed a minimum 10% discount on your auto insurance for three years.
+The course does cost about $25, but it guaranteed a 10% discount on my auto insurance for three years.
 In my case, I saved over $100.
 Not bad, considering you literally just have to sit through a slideshow for five hours (no final exam).

 Every insurer has a different opinion of what they consider “low mileage.”
 However, if you drive less than 7,500 miles per year, there is a very good chance you may be eligible for a 10% to 12% discount.
 After all, the less time you spend on the road, the less likely you are to have an accident.

 If you are a full-time college student with good grades (average of 3.0 or above), most insurers will award you a 15% “good student” discount in return.
 You’ll just have to make sure to submit a copy of your transcript every year.

 Once you get married, you and your spouse instantly become safer drivers.
 At least, that’s what the statistics indicate.
 Be sure to tell your insurer when/if you get married, or even if you’re in a long-term domestic partnership.
 Our auto insurance company actually gave us the marriage discount several months before we got married, so it certainly doesn’t hurt to ask.

 Having Multiple Policies

 The most common example of this is having auto insurance and homeowner’s insurance through the same company (since most people need both at some point in their lives).
 Both are offered at a discounted rate, and honestly, I find it a bit easier to manage the two policies through a single insurer.